streamingfast/substreams/docs/tutorials/rust/result.md

 # The Result<T, E> struct

-In Rust, the `Result<T, E>` to abstract both a succesful response (if exists) and an error (if exists).
+In Rust, the `Result<T, E>` struct is used to abstract both a successful response (if exists) and an error (if exists).
 Let's understand it with an example.

 ## Basic Usage
 Consider that you have a function `divide(num1, num2)`, which executes the division between two numbers.
 As you already know, dividing by 0 is undefined, and generates an error in Rust.
 You can use `Result` to return a controlled error.